For further enquiries or if you are interested to

 2. Projects with determined investment entities and approved after 2018 will be subject to competitive on-grid tariffs and development rankings

-3. Projects that have not yet determined investment entities before May 18, 2018 will be required to determine the investment entities and will be subject to competitive on-grid tariffs and development rankings (Guangdong DRC)
+3. Projects that have not yet determined investment entities before May 18, 2018 will be required to determine the investment entities and will be subject to competitive on-grid tariffs and development rankings (Fujian DRC)